Trupti7291/myPortfolio/README.md

-# myPortfolio
+<h1 align="center"> myPortfolio </h1>

-Junior full-stack web developer in Flensburg, Germany.
+## Objective

-This portfolio has been fully built and styled with HTML, CSS/scss and some JavaScript.
+This portfolio has been fully built and styled with HTML, CSS and some JavaScript.
+This portfolio tells about myself(my work, projects and Contact)

 You can visit it here.
 [myPortfolio]: (https://trupti7291.github.io/myPortfolio/)